mozilla/uniffi-rs/docs/manual/src/tutorial/foreign_language_bindings.md

 As stated in the [Overview](../Overview.md), this library and tutorial does not cover *how* to ship a Rust library on mobile, but how to generate bindings for it, so this section will only cover that.

+First, make sure you have installed all the [prerequisites](./Prerequisites.md) - particularly, installing `uniffi-bindgen` (or alternatively, understanding how to run it from the source tree)

 ## Kotlin

 Run